zilliztech/GPTCache/README.md

 Featuring a modular design, GPTCache makes it easy for users to customize their own semantic cache.
 The system offers various implementations for each module, and users can even develop their own implementations to suit their specific needs.

-In a semantic cache, false positives can occur during cache hits and false negatives during cache misses.
-GPTCache provides three metrics to evaluate its performance:
+In a semantic cache, you may encounter false positives during cache hits and false negatives during cache misses.
+GPTCache offers three metrics to gauge its performance, which are helpful for developers to optimize their caching systems:

-- Precision: the ratio of true positives to the total of true positives and false positives.
+- **Hit Ratio**: This metric quantifies the cache's ability to fulfill content requests successfully, compared to the total number of requests it receives.
+A higher hit ratio indicates a more effective cache.
-- Recall: the ratio of true positives to the total of true positives and false negatives.
+- **Latency**: This metric measures the time it takes for a query to be processed and the corresponding data to be retrieved from the cache.
+Lower latency signifies a more efficient and responsive caching system.
-- Latency: the time required for a query to be processed and the corresponding data to be fetched from the cache.
+- **Recall**: This metric represents the proportion of queries served by the cache out of the total number of queries that should have been served by the cache.
+Higher recall percentages indicate that the cache is effectively serving the appropriate content.

 A [sample benchmark](https://github.com/zilliztech/gpt-cache/blob/main/examples/benchmark/benchmark_sqlite_faiss_onnx.py) is included for users to start with assessing the performance of their semantic cache.